Imaginous/Cowboy_Untamed/README.md

 - **Make sure the original Cowboy app has been closed completely (and apps like Bronco).**
 - No other devices may be connected via bluetooth to your bike.
-- Make sure you only have one bluetooth profile called "Cowboy" and that this is the correct bike.<br>Multiple bikes are not (yet) supported.
 - Make sure you are close to your bike.
 - Open the Cowboy untamed app.
+- Select the correct Cowboy bike.
 - Slide the connect switch to the "on" position.
 - Wait patiently for the app to connect.
 - The other options will be enabled after the connection is established.
 The current values will be read from the bike.